To add cordova plugin execute following command:

 EMMA.trackOrder();

-In the case of cancelling a purchase that has already been made, use the cancelOrder
+In the case of cancelling a purchase that has already been made, use the cancelOrder method.

 EMMA.cancelOrder();

-Banner format is only supported for Android.
+Banner format is only supported on Android.

 EMMA.inAppMessage({

-type: nativeAdType,
+type: EMMA.inAppTypes.NATIVEAD,

-templateId: templateId,
+templateId: 'templateId',

-inAppResponse: (nativeAdResponse: EMMANativeAd[]) => {
+inAppResponse: (nativeAds: EMMANativeAd[]) => {

-// Process NativeAd response
+// Process the NativeAd

 });